About Bed Bugs

 A new product on the market labeled for bedbug control, K-4 Products’ EcoBugFree (containing lauryl sulfate, sodium chloride, potassium chloride and other natural products), is being applied in hotels and shelters with success.
 It is available in many hardware stores and pharmacies for use by anyone.

 When using pesticides, follow label directions and wear proper protective equipment.
-Contact your WVU Extension Service county office for more information about these and other pesticides labeled for controlling bedbugs.
+Contact your WVU Extension county office for more information about these and other pesticides labeled for controlling bedbugs.

 If you are unable to eradicate bedbugs yourself, professional exterminating companies can be hired to take care of the problem.